Neighbors, Farmers, Friends

-Organic Valley was founded 34 years ago by seven organic farmers who valued the sense of community.
+Organic Valley was founded about 35 years ago by seven organic farmers who valued the sense of community.
 In 2017, Organic Valley farmers Les Miller and Don Oldick shared their stories in this video that shows the powerful connection of “Neighbors.”

 The Miller family has been farming on the same land for about 50 years, while the Oldick family has been there for close to 60 years.
 As Miller will tell you, there has not been a cross word between the families in that time.

 The Millers and Oldicks have been each other's support systems over the years.

 “We know they are there when we need them.
 Whenever we need something, we can holler.
 Whenever they need something, they can holler,” Miller said.
 “We share equipment back and forth, and if we get behind they’ve done some harvesting for us and vice versa.”

 Oldick echoes this sentiment.
 “If you need something, they’re here.
 And we do the same for them,” he said.